What does an Addiction Counselor in Minnesota do? What is Their Job Role?

 - Bachelor's degree

-- 18 semester credits (270 hours) of specific alcohol and drug counseling course work covering the 12 Core Functions:
+- 18 semester credits (270 hours) of specific counseling course work covering the 12 Core Functions:

 Consultation with professionals